Isha28/Isha28.github.io/README.md

 ## Future Work

 <p align="justify">In this project, we have only considered the alpha-numeric data associated with the image.
 To extend this study, we can also consider the signs, symbols, diagrams associated with the image to generate speech to provide a complete information.
-Image pre-processing techniques can be enhanced further to reduce the obtained error rate while extracting text from image.
+Image pre-processing techniques can be enhanced further to reduce the obtained error rate while extracting text from image.</p>

 ## References
 <ol>